 Candidates must be K-12 Indiana school teachers with at least five years of experience.
-One nomination is allowed per private school or per school corporation with 10,000 or fewer students.
-Larger corporations with more than 10,000 students may nominate two individuals.
+While we hope to select educators from a mix of grade levels, subjects, and geographical locations, we are (for the first time this year) permitting multiple nominations from the same schools or districts.
 We especially encourage nominations of persons of color, applicants with disabilities, and members of other under-represented groups.

-Teachers must first be nominated by their district superintendent in consultation with their building principal (one nomination per district).
-When they have identified a teacher to nominate, superintendents write a nomination letter which the teacher will include in his/her application.
+Teachers must first be nominated by their district superintendent in consultation with their building principal.
+When they have identified one or more teachers to nominate, superintendents write a brief nomination statement for each teacher to include in their application.

 what describes you best as a teacher?